History of film music

 During the first years of commercial cinema the music material used consisted of almost anything that was available at the time and, most of the times, it would bare very litle - if any - relation to the on-screen action.
 The music pieces that were performed were selected by the owner of the theatre and the conductor of the orchestra.

 While the cinema was discovering its potential, a desire was born on the part of the most sensitive producers to provide each film with its own music.
-This idea was materialised for the first time in 1908, when the French company Le Film d’Art encouraged famous actors to make into film some of the most known works in their repertoire.
-The Comedie Francaise and the Academie Francaise supported this idea and together they started the production of the film L’Assassinat du Dur de Guise.
+This idea was materialised for the first time in 1908, when the French company Le Film dArt encouraged famous actors to make into film some of the most known works in their repertoire.
+The Comedie Francaise and the Academie Francaise supported this idea and together they started the production of the film LAssassinat du Dur de Guise.
 However, the most important incident was that the known composer Camille Saint Saens composed music especially for the film.
 This music was later converted into the Concerto Opus128 for strings, piano and harmonium.
 For various reasons, however, one of which was the additional cost, this idea was not generally widespread.
+In 1909, a year after Saint Saens score, Edisons film company started distributing special suggestions on music for the films that it produced.
+By 1913, orchestras and theatre pianists had the opportunity to be supplied with music for specific dramatical purposes, which could be found in special catalogues.
+The most known example is Giuseppe Becces Kinobibliotek (or Kinothek) which was first published in Berlin in 1919.
+The music pieces in Becces Kinotech were registered according to their style and the sentimental load that their hearing would presumably cause, while most of them were compositions of Becce himself. |

-Some of the categories under which the pieces were placed can be seen in the example below, which is taken from Becce’s book Handbook of Film Music.
+Some of the categories under which the pieces were placed can be seen in the example below, which is taken from Becces book Handbook of Film Music.

 DRAMATIC CLIMATE